‘Game Of Thrones’ Season 7: Cast Freezing In Iceland, Ian McShane Tells Off Fans

 Gasp.

-And he still wasn’t in an apologetic mood when recounted the incident to Empire.
+And he still wasn’t in an apologetic mood when he recounted the incident to Empire.

 “What am I giving away?
 A character beloved by everybody returns.
 Get a f**king life.”